 - performance at interview.

-We receive many excellent applications each year.
-Many of our courses receive numerous applications for each available place so regrettably, we can’t offer places to all applicants who attain the minimum entry qualifications.
+We receive lots of excellent applications each year and some of our courses receive more applications than available places so unfortunately, we can’t offer places to all applicants who achieve the minimum entry qualifications.

-Where places are limited we offer them to those eligible applicants who best meet our selection criteria and who, in our view, are most likely to benefit from their chosen course and contribute both to their academic School and the wider university.
+Where places are limited, we offer them to applicants who best meet our selection criteria and who, we believe, are most likely to benefit from their chosen course and contribute to their academic School and the wider University.

-For more information on the key principles of our recruitment, selection and admissions policy, download our Student Admissions Policy (PDF document, 326 KB).
+For more information, download our Student Recruitment, Selection and Admissions Policy (PDF document, 326 KB).

-Our admissions framework supports our principles of fair and transparent admissions.
-It outlines the different stages in our selection process and demonstrates how we form a final decision via an overall consideration of each application.
+Our admissions framework comprises four stages and supports our principles of fair and transparent admissions.
+It outlines the different stages in our selection process and demonstrates how we form a final decision.

 |Stage 1||Stage 2||Stage 3||Stage 4|

-- We welcome applications from students achieving excellence from a wide range of academic institutions.
+- Welcoming applications from excellent students from a wide range of academic institutions.

-- Evidence of recent study is generally required for our courses, but we also consider relevant skills learnt through work experience or professional accreditation.
+- Evidence of recent study is generally needed for our courses, but we also consider relevant skills learnt through work experience or professional accreditation.

-The University welcomes students from all over the world and we invite applications from students whose previous education has not included UK qualifications.
+- Welcoming students from all over the world and inviting applications from students whose previous education was not in the UK.

 Applications from international students will be assessed against the standard entry criteria.
-We have experience in considering a wide range of international qualifications, and our International Office provides advice and guidance for applicants who may wish to discuss whether their qualifications will meet our criteria.
+We have experience in considering a wide range of international qualifications, and our International Office provides advice and guidance for applicants who wish to discuss their qualifications.

-For your application to be successful you will need to satisfy our general entry requirements and also the requirements of your chosen course.
+For your application to be successful you'll need to meet our general entry requirements and the requirements of your chosen course.
 This will include providing evidence of English language proficiency.
-More information on acceptable English language qualifications can be found on our English language requirements page.

-You may need to meet further non-academic requirements for admission, such as providing evidence of transferable skills or professional experience in a relevant area.
+You may need to meet further non-academic requirements, such as providing evidence of transferable skills or professional experience in a relevant area.

-Please note that mitigating circumstances must be disclosed at the point of application or as soon as they happen in order to be considered alongside your application.
+Mitigating circumstances need to be disclosed at the point of application or as soon as they happen in order to be considered.

-Stage 3 – Aptitude test and selection processes
+Stage 3 – aptitude test and selection process

 You may need to undertake an aptitude test or additional measures as part of our entry requirements for your course.
-If this is required it will be listed under “application and selection” on the course profile.
-This may include:
+If so, it will be listed under 'application and selection' on the course profile and may include:

 - producing a portfolio of work;

-- undertaking a test, such as the Graduate Management Admission Test (GMAT), or the Graduate Record Examination (GRE);
+- undertaking a test, such as the Graduate Management Admission Test or the Graduate Record Examination;

 - writing an essay.

-- each course has specific criteria for interview which are explained in the course profile;
+- each course has specific criteria for an interview which are explained in the course profile;

-- interviews allow our academic Schools to look for aspects of skills, suitability and experience that cannot easily be assessed by other methods.
+- interviews allow our Schools to look for skills, suitability and experience that cannot easily be assessed by other methods.

-Practical support and advice for current students and applicants is available from the Disability Advisory and Support Service: firstname.lastname@example.org.
+- Disability support – find practical support and advice from the Disability Advisory and Support Service at firstname.lastname@example.org.